lucasbfernandes/job-worker/docs/README.md

 #### Authentication

-Every request made to the Server must contain an authorization header in the form `Authorization: Bearer <jwtToken>`, where `<jwtToken>` is a JWT token with `username` and `role` claims.
+Every request made to the Server must contain an authorization header in the form `Authorization: Bearer <jwtToken>`, where `<jwtToken>` is a JWT token with `apiToken` and `role` claims.
 The token will be signed using the RSA algorithm and SHA-512 hash algorithm.

 Claims example:
 ```
 {
-  "username": "someuser",
+  "apiToken": "6q6Tz5NBELFo5E9iOSEo",
   "role": "admin" // we'll have 2 possible roles - will be used to enforce authorization
 }
 ```

-After receiving the request, the Server will check if the token is valid and if the `username` claim matches any user in its in-memory database.
+After receiving the request, the Server will check if the token is valid and if the `apiToken` claim matches any user's api token in its in-memory database.
 If the request is not valid, a `401 Unauthorized` will be returned.

 As explained before, JWT tokens will be mocked in the initial Job Worker version.
 Since there won't be a login step, tokens